Hamas calls for Palestinian uprising in response to Trump's Jerusalem plan

 “United Jerusalem is Arab and Muslim, and it is the capital of the state of Palestine, all of Palestine,” he said, referring to territory including Israel as well as the Hamas-controlled Gaza Strip and the Israeli-occupied West Bank.

-Haniyeh called on Western-backed Abbas to withdraw from peacemaking with Israel and on Arabs to boycott the Trump administration.
+Haniyeh called on Western-backed Palestinian President Mahmoud Abbas to withdraw from peacemaking with Israel and on Arabs to boycott the Trump administration.

 Abbas said on Wednesday the United States had abdicated its role as a mediator in peace efforts.
 Palestinian secular and Islamist factions have called for a general strike and rallies on Thursday.